 Cultivate a campus-wide culture of excellent customer service and encourage innovation and continual improvement in the delivery of services for both internal and external constituencies.

-- Clarify expectations and provide motivation, training and the tools necessary to implement best practices for excellent customer service across the university.
+- Clarify expectations and provide motivation, training and the tools necessary to implement best practices for excellent customer service across TU.

 Continue to improve internal and external communications.

-- Seek innovative ways to promote the accolades of the university and alumni.
+- Seek innovative ways to promote the accolades of TU and alumni.